mcfunley/precog/README.md

         WEBHOOK_CONFIG_style: mapzen/styleguide:xyy:yxx
         WEBHOOK_CONFIG_yours: {your repo}:{secret}:{token}

-   Currently, this must be done by talking to Mike.
+   Currently, this must be done by talking to Lou or Mike.

 4. Add a webhook to the Github repository, using the payload URL `https://precog.mapzen.com/hook`, the secret from earlier, and the